What is Dyslexia?

 The International Dyslexia Association indicates that about 13% to 14% of the school population in the US has a handicapping condition that qualifies them for special education.
 About half of those students are classified as having a learning disability.
 About 85% of those students have a primary learning disability in reading and language processing.
 That said, it seems that between 15% and 20% of the population as a whole have some of the symptoms of dyslexia, including slow or inaccurate reading, poor spelling, poor writing, or mixing up similar words.
 Not all of these people will qualify for special education, but there is a higher probability that they will find difficulty with many aspects of the standard academic curriculum and methods, and there is a high probability that they will benefit from systematic, explicit instruction in reading, writing and language.

 Dyslexia occurs in people of all background and intellectual levels.
 As it is a neurological condition, if not corrected it will persist for a person’s whole life.
 As it is not connected to intelligence, people with dyslexia can be as bright as anyone else in the population.
 They are often capable or gifted in areas that are not dependent on written language, and when the dyslexia is treated, can shine in areas where written language is a critical part.
-In addition, dyslexia runs in families; parents with dyslexia are more likely to have children with dyslexia.
+In addition, dyslexia tends to run in families; parents with dyslexia are more likely to have children with dyslexia.

 What are the Effects of Dyslexia?

 How dyslexia affects different individuals depends upon the severity of the condition, other factors that may complicate the condition (e.g., vision issues), and the effectiveness of remediation or instruction.
 The key problems are with word recognition, reading fluency, writing and spelling.
 Some people with dyslexia manage to learn early reading and spelling tasks, especially with excellent instruction, but later run into serious problems when more complex language skills are required—reading textbooks, writing essays and mastering grammar.
 This is often because bright children can think their way through basic language work, but this can create a major cognitive load that cannot handle more complex work.
-For example, a child might attempt to memorize every word individually, without imposing the structure of language, and be overwhelmed by the sheer size of the English language (this is from a real case).
+For example, a child might attempt to memorize every word individually, without imposing the structure of language and decoding individual words, and be overwhelmed by the sheer size of the English language (this is from a real case).

 People with dyslexia also sometimes have difficulties with spoken language, despite having good language instruction in school and good language models at home.
 They can find it difficult to express themselves clearly, and they can find it difficult to get the correct meaning of what other people are saying.
 These problems are difficult to recognize, but they can lead to major problems in schools, workplaces and social settings.